Governors 'high degree of anxiety' over health care bill

 “It’s on everyone’s mind.
 It’s in every private conversation.
 There’s a high degree of anxiety,” said Rhode Island Democratic Gov. Gina Raimondo, the host of the summer meeting Friday and Saturday of the National Governors Association here.
 “They see it as an unfair shift of financial burden from the federal government to the states.”

-Vice President Mike Pence, who has been leading the White House’ lobbying efforts while President Donald Trump is in France, will address the governors Friday and meet privately with some of his party’s more skeptical state leaders.
+Vice President Mike Pence, who has been leading the White House’ lobbying efforts while President Donald Trump is in France, addressed the governors Friday to sell the health care plan and meet privately with some of his party’s more skeptical state leaders.

 Trump has made it clear he’s watching closely, tweeting early Friday morning that he’s waiting, “at my desk, pen in hand” to sign a health care bill.